guyi49/just-for-interest/ietls/talking/02事/part1.md

     What will you do if you find something lost by others?
     Do you report to the police when finding something lost by others?

-8. Daily routine *
+8. Daily routine * （课上分析）

     - What is your daily study routine?
-        - On weekdays,I will spare at least one hour to study.
+        - Well, Sometime I spare at least one hour to study on weekdays.
-        - On weekdays,
+        - I usually start after lunch until I get tired on weekends.

     - Have you ever changed your routine?
         - I used to stay up at night.